It's a New Home - Why Would I Need a Home Inspection?

 "Why would a new home need an home inspection?"
 I've heard this question asked and probably thought it myself at one time- that is, until I began inspecting new homes!
 This article addresses the common misperception that "new" means "perfect".

 When purchasing a newly built home, it’s natural to expect that everything was constructed properly.
-We all want to believe that new is best, right?
+We all want to believe that new is right.
 However, even the most reputable builders can make mistakes or miss important details.
-The factor that is often overlooked is human error and those chances for error are multiplied across a number of individuals in modern construction.
+The factor that is often overlooked is human error and that the chances for error are multiplied across a number of individuals in modern construction.
 The days of home construction by a single contractor have gone the way of the slide rule- of what?
-Exactly, they're unheard of.
-Subcontracting is the present and the future of home construction.
-This is due, in part, to the complexity of modern designs and systems as well as the reality that contractors juggle multiple jobs at the same time.
+Exactly, it's obsolete and ain't coming back.
+The general contractor subcontracting out jobs is the way that homes are built today.
+This is due, in part, to the complexity of modern designs and systems as well as the reality that contractors juggle multiple contracts at the same time.

-In my experience as a home inspector, I quickly learned that new homes have their share of issues.
-I once inspected a newly built home where the foundation walls were bowing and the foundation and wall were going to have to demolished and rebuilt- hopefully, at the contractors expense.
+In my experience as a home inspector, I quickly learned that new homes have their share of issues and some that are common in new construction.
+I once inspected a newly built home where a foundation wall was bowing and the foundation and wall were in the process of being demolished and rebuilt- hopefully, on the contractors dime.
 More than once, I have seen the scenario pictured above- a ridge vent rendered completely useless by bubble foil insulation or the contractor cutting the sheathing, but forgetting to cut the shingles and underlayment.
 Actually, the photograph above is of a brand new home where ridge vents and soffit vents were not even installed!
-Speaking of soffit vents, I've also seen on new construction where insulation baffles were not installed and the blown insulation covered the soffits, making them completely ineffective for ventilation.
-I've seen neutral and hot wires reversed on new homes - a serious fire hazard.
-I've seen plumbing leaking under sinks and crawlspaces of brand new homes, multiplied safety issues with decks improperly constructed or not even attached to the home!
-I've identified numerous water penetration areas from improperly flashed or sealed building components, windows that wouldn't open or close, violations of building codes that I am compelled to notify my client of (although I am not a code inspector).
+That's right, no attic ventilation whatsoever!
+Speaking of soffit vents, I've also found where insulation baffles were not installed and the blown insulation covered the properly designed soffits, making them completely ineffective for ventilation.
+I've seen neutral and hot wires reversed on new homes - a shock and fire hazard.
+I've observed plumbing leaking under sinks and crawlspaces of brand new homes, insufficient insulation, multiplied safety concerns with improperly constructed or attached decks, or even deck access missing altogether!
+I've identified numerous water penetration areas from poorly flashed or sealed building components, windows that wouldn't open or close, violations of current building standards that I am compelled to notify my client of (although I am not a code inspector).
 And, the list goes on.

-A home inspection is not just about finding problems, but a good inspection will likely identify issues that need to be resolved.
-Wouldn't you rather know about problems before you purchase your home than to pay for expensive repairs down the road?
+A home inspection is not just about finding problems, but a good inspector will likely identify issues that need to be resolved.
+Wouldn't you rather know about these problems before you purchase your home than to be blindsided with expensive repairs down the road?
 Of course, you would!
-Think of a home inspection as an insurance policy and valuable tool for negotiating your home purchase.
-Oftentimes, my inspections identify thousands of dollars in repairs needed, which can be handled by the seller prior to closing or renegotiated in the contract in the form of a price reduction.
-Either way, the price of an inspection is a small investment that pays dividends!
+Think of a home inspection as an insurance policy and a valuable tool for negotiating your home purchase.
+Oftentimes, my inspections identify thousands of dollars in repairs needed, which can be addressed by the seller prior to closing or subtracted from the sale price.
+Either way, the cost of the inspection turns out to be a small investment that pays dividends for my client!
 So, is a home inspection necessary for a newly built home?
-I'm convinced it is and, ... no one could convince me otherwise.
+I'm convinced it is... and no one could convince me otherwise.
+See you on a future inspection!

 Your Friends at Higher Rock Inspections